Medupi Power Station: Unit 4 generator explosion

-On 9 August 2021, in the second week after Eskom announced that Medupi had attained commercial operation, Medupi Unit 4 was extensively damaged in a hydrogen explosion which caused a loss of 700 MW in generating capacity.
+On 9 August 2021, in the second week after Eskom announced that Medupi had attained commercial operation, Medupi Unit 4 was extensively damaged in a hydrogen explosion that caused a loss of 700 MW in generating capacity.
 The cost of repair was estimated at up to R2 billion, or up to R40 billion.

 Cost escalation

 The initial expected cost of R80 billion (2007 Rands), was revised to R154 billion (2013 Rands).
 By 2019, the cost of Medupi was independently estimated at R234 billion (2019 Rands).
-Some of the primary reasons for the cost escalation was the importing of components affected by a fluctuating Rand exchange rate, redesigns and rework as well as labour disputes and standing time.
-Due to cost escalations the African Development Bank has stated that they do not expect the power plant to produce a positive financial return over the course of its lifetime.
+Some of the primary reasons for the cost escalation was the importing of components affected by a fluctuating Rand exchange rate, redesigns and rework, and labour disputes and standing time.
+Due to cost escalations, the African Development Bank has stated that they do not expect the power plant to produce a positive financial return over the course of its lifetime.

 Critics

 The building of this power station attracted various criticisms.